Gene McGuire

-Walter Eugene McGuire, Jr. (born July 17, 1970) is a former center in the National Football League (NFL).
+Walter Eugene McGuire Jr. (born July 17, 1970) is an American former professional football center in the National Football League (NFL).

 Career

-McGuire was drafted by the New Orleans Saints in 1992 NFL Draft and spent the 1992 NFL season with the team, but did not see any playing time.
+McGuire was selected in the fourth round by the New Orleans Saints in 1992 NFL draft and spent the 1992 NFL season with the team, but did not see any playing time.
 He spent the 1993 NFL season with the Chicago Bears before spending a year away from the NFL.
 During the 1995 NFL season he was a member of the Miami Dolphins, but once again did not see any playing time.
 McGuire spent his final season with the Green Bay Packers, culminating in the victory of Super Bowl XXXI.

 He played at the collegiate level at the University of Notre Dame.